-The tools at your disposal in Recovery Mode let you repair disk errors with Disk Utility, reinstall OS X, restore your Mac from a Time Machine backup, set a firmware password, choose a startup disk, use Terminal and more.
+The tools at your disposal in Recovery Mode let you repair disk errors with Disk Utility, reinstall macOS, restore your Mac from a Time Machine backup, set a firmware password, choose a startup disk, use Terminal, and more.

 Using Safari in Internet Recovery Mode

 If the boot sector is missing on the startup disk or the recovery partition is damaged, you won’t be able to enter Recovery Mode.
-Thankfully, newer Macs with OS X Lion and up automatically enter Internet Recovery if standard Recovery is unavailable.
+Thankfully, newer Macs automatically enter Internet Recovery if standard Recovery is unavailable.
 An online version of Recovery Mode, Internet Recovery starts up your Mac from Apple’s servers.

 You’ll be asked to join a Wi-Fi network if your Mac isn’t already connected to the Internet via Ethernet because Internet Recovery mode needs to go online and download a recovery system image from Apple’s servers.